Trump administration settles with Latino farm activists who said they were targeted over political work

 In 2019, Delmer Joel Ramirez Palma, a metal worker, was arrested for deportation just days after surviving the collapse of the Hard Rock Hotel construction site in New Orleans.
 Palma had raised safety concerns about the site before the collapse, his lawyers said — and the collapse was the subject of a federal safety investigation.

-In New York, immigrant rights activist Ravi Ragbir has been fighting a deportation order after he was arrested as retaliation for his activism, according to a lawsuit he’s filed.
+In New York, immigrant rights activist Ravi Ragbir has been fighting a deportation order after he was arrested as retaliation for his activism, according to a lawsuit he has filed.
 His arrest has drawn sharp criticism, including from a federal judge who said his treatment was more reminiscent of an authoritarian regime than the United States.

-In the Vermont case, Sanchez described the pall the case — and the deportation order against him — had cast over his life.
+In the Vermont case, Sanchez described the pall that the case — and the deportation order against him — had cast over his life.

 “It’s been really hard to have to live through this, having this hanging over my head for the last few years.
 With the current administration — each time going to court, I wasn’t certain of my fate,” he said.